UW-Macrostrat/macrostrat/README.md

-# macrostrat
+# Macrostrat

-A geological data platform for exploration, integration, and analysis
+A geological data platform for exploration, integration, and analysis (v2)